Navigation

 1. Container

-• Manages focus states and accessibility attributes
+• Handles focus states and accessibility attributes

 1. Icon (Optional)

-• Should be clear and universally recognized
+• Clear and universally recognized

-• Must be sized for good readability (16×16px or 24×24px are common)
+• Sized for readability (16×16px or 24×24px common)

-• Color should contrast with the background
+• Contrasts with background

 1. Label Text (Optional)